Drexel Student Learning Priorities

 - What do we want the students to be able to do?

-- Are the outcomes observable, measureable and are they able to be performed by the students?
+- Are the outcomes observable, measurable and are they able to be performed by the students?

 A Course Level Outcome [CLO] is a formal statement of what students are expected to learn in a course.
 Course learning outcome statements refer to specific knowledge, practical skills, areas of professional development, attitudes, higher-order thinking skills, etc. that faculty members expect students to develop, learn, or master during a course (Suskie, 2004).
 Course learning outcomes can also often be referred to as “learning outcomes”, “student learning outcomes”, or “learning outcome statements”.